ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ### Create Group Container

-To keep things organised and easier to loop over, create a **Group** called `Local Damageable Objects`.
+To keep things organized and easier to loop over, create a **Group** called `Local Damageable Objects`.
 This group is where you will place all the damageable objects that you want to have 0 networking.

 ### Create Damageable Objects